pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-is-aws-secrets-manager.md

 ### Key features

-- **Secure and Encrypted Storage**: Secrets in AWS Secrets Manager are encrypted during transit and at rest, ensuring a high level of security.
+- **Secure and encrypted storage**: Secrets in AWS Secrets Manager are encrypted during transit and at rest, ensuring a high level of security.
-- **Secrets Lifecycle Management**: AWS Secrets Manager allows you to rotate, manage, and retrieve secrets throughout their lifecycle without disrupting the applications.
+- **Secrets lifecycle management**: AWS Secrets Manager allows you to rotate, manage, and retrieve secrets throughout their lifecycle without disrupting the applications.
-- **Fine-grained Access Control**: You can control access to secrets using AWS Identity and Access Management (IAM) policies.
+- **Fine-grained access control**: You can control access to secrets using AWS Identity and Access Management (IAM) policies.

 ## Creating AWS Secrets Manager secrets